mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 ## Including Graphics in DeepNote

 For some of the assignments, you'll have to draw figures (by hand, in google slides, or in some other way).
 To include these figures in a DeepNote notebook, follow these steps:
-1. Upload your image to `figs` directory in DeepNote.
+1. Upload your image to the `figs` directory in DeepNote.
-2. Make sure to include this import statement: `from IPython.display import Image`.
+2. Make sure this import statement is included: `from IPython.display import Image`.
 3. In a *code* cell, write `Image('figs/FILENAME')`.